as2leung/disaster_alerts_classifier_web_app_project/README.md

 ## Download Model Pickle (large file) <a name="pickle"></a>

 Since the model pickle is very large in size, I have uploaded elsewhere.
 You can download them here.
 Please rename the pickle to *classifier.pkl"* and then place the pickle file into the **model** folder and follow the run steps above.
+I **recommend** using _"classifier_2.pkl"_.

 [Pickle File Download](https://drive.google.com/drive/folders/1Z7OuyjNlF5WFYrFphaP18d-TeQEb6uPX?usp=sharing)